fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 .. warning::

 	It’s not recommended to use advanced branching and simple skipping together.
-If one is used, the other shouldn’t.
+If one is used, the other shouldn't.
 Using both could lead to clashing conditions and unexpected results.

 Extraction
 ^^^^^^^^^^

 Data extraction is the act or process of retrieving data out of a previous data source for further data processing (in the case with surveys, part of another question).
 Essentially, data extraction allows the selected choices from one question to appear in a following question.

-Extraction, like all Advanced Logic within FluidSurveys, requires mulitple pages.
+Extraction, like all Advanced Logic within FluidSurveys, requires multiple pages.
 When extracting choices selected by a respondent, they must reside on a page before the fact.

 .. note::